MFR6340/theenglishextension.org/team.md

 Theresa lives in Rotkreuz, ZG with her husband and 2 children.
 She holds a BEd, Diploma as a Primary Teacher as well as CELTA Certification.
 She is a private English tutor.
 She has taught all levels of primary school in New Zealand, the UK (both private & public), & Switzerland (Four Forest & International School of Zug & Luzern).

 **Sylvia Nadig**
 Sylvia is the Head of the Department of Foreign Languages and Teaching of English at the Padagogische Hochschule Zug.
+She worked with Klett on the Young World English series.
+Previously, she has been both a French teacher and an English teacher at the Gymasium level.